abhishek-kumar-code/Redfish_Public/Specification.md

 The [Link header](#link-header-table) provides metadata information on the accessed resource in response to a HEAD or GET operation.
-In addition to links from the resource, the URL of the JSON schema of the resource shall be returned with a `rel=describedby`.
-URLs of the JSON schema of an annotation shall be returned without a `rel=describedby`.
+In addition to links from the resource, the URL of the JSON schema for the resource shall be returned with a `rel=describedby`.
+URLs of the JSON schema for an annotation should be returned without a `rel=describedby`.

 Link header(s) shall be returned on HEAD and a Link header satisfying `rel=describedby` shall be returned on GET and HEAD.